Beyond Isolated Investor: Predicting Startup Success via Roleplay-Based Collective Agents: Introduction

-Investor decisions directly determine startup financing outcome and development trajectories: investment absence leads to survival crises, while investors' differentiated resource endowments profoundly shape future development paths~\cite{diamond2001banks,miloud2012startup}.
-However, in real-world VC scenarios, startups are evaluated by multiple potential investors - not in isolation, but as part of a co-investment network.
-These potential investors exchange information and collaboratively shape each other's decisions through historical ties and peer influence~\cite{han2013social,liu2017large,goldstein2025information}.
-Our data confirm this dynamic: the average graph distance among investors who eventually co-invest in the same startup is only 2.16, compared to an average distance of 4.23 across the entire VC network.
-Thus, the outcome of financing is often determined by the collective judgment of an investor group, and startups of similar quality can experience divergent fates depending on the composition of their investor collective.
-This ``investor collective effect" is not captured by existing methods that rely on a single decision-making perspective.
-The multi-agent nature of real-world VC evaluations makes a multi-agent framework a natural fit for modeling such interactions.
+In reality, investor decisions directly shape startup financing outcomes and subsequent development trajectories.
+The absence of investment can trigger immediate survival crises, while investors' heterogeneous resources, expertise, and networks can profoundly influence long-term growth paths~\cite{diamond2001banks,miloud2012startup}. \textbf{Importantly, real-world VC evaluations are rarely conducted in isolation.
+Instead, startups are assessed by multiple potential investors embedded within co-investment networks, where information exchange and peer influence play a central role~\cite{han2013social,liu2017large,goldstein2025information}.} Our data confirm this dynamic: the average graph distance among investors who eventually co-invest in the same startup is only 2.16, compared to 4.23 across the entire VC network.
+As a result, financing outcomes often emerge from the collective judgment of an investor group, and startups of similar quality may experience markedly different outcomes depending on the composition of their investor collective.
+This ``investor collective effect" is not captured by existing single-decision-maker models.
+Given the inherent multi-agent nature of real-world VC decision-making, a multi-agent framework is a natural and necessary modeling choice.

-However, existing multi-agent systems fall short when applied to VC for two key reasons: First, current frameworks often use agent specialization to simulate compartmentalized reasoning across information dimensions - assigning individual agents to analyze different dimensions of information~\cite{yu2024fincon,zhang2024multimodal,wang2025ssffinvestigatingllmpredictive}.
-However, this models the internal thought process of one investor, rather than the diverse perspectives and interactions among multiple independent agents.
-Second, existing agent interaction mechanisms rely on heuristics ~\cite{wang-etal-2025-beyond,qian2025scaling,li2025political} that cannot capture the nuanced, asymmetric relationships observed in actual co-investment behavior - relationships shaped by relational proximity (e.g., graph topology), investor heterogeneity, and contextual startup features.
+However, existing multi-agent systems fail to capture two defining characteristics of VC forecasting: \textbf{(i)} the \textbf{collective nature} of syndicated decision-making and \textbf{(ii)} the \textbf{complex relational dynamics} among co-investors. \textbf{First}, most frameworks rely on agent specialization to simulate compartmentalized reasoning across information dimensions—assigning individual agents to analyze different dimensions of information~\cite{yu2024fincon,zhang2024multimodal,wang2025ssffinvestigatingllmpredictive,pei2026gainingpathsinvestmentsuccess}.
+While effective for simulating the internal reasoning process of a single investor, this paradigm fails to capture the diversity and interaction of multiple independent investors. \textbf{Second}, existing agent interaction mechanisms are largely heuristic-based~\cite{wang-etal-2025-beyond,qian2025scaling,li2025political} and cannot model the nuanced, asymmetric relationships observed in real co-investment behavior—relationships shaped by network topology, investor heterogeneity, and startup-specific context.